Marist College Mission Statement

 Marist International Programs promotes international engagement and academic, personal, and professional development through rigorous, reflective study abroad, overseas internships, and international campus programming.

 MIP Unit Goals and Student Learning Outcomes (SLOs)

-MIP’s Unit Goals support the development of particular knowledge, values, and skills.
-These Goals articulate with the MIP Mission Statement specifically, and by extension, with the Mission Statement of the College.
+MIP's Unit Goals support the development of particular knowledge, values, and skills.
+These Goals articulate with the MIP Mission Statement specifically, and my extension, with the Mission Statement of the College.
 There are a total of nine Unit Goals, three each from the areas of knowledge, values, and skills.

 A more focused and measurable Student Learning Outcome (SLO) has been developed in connection with each Unit Goal.